run2bizdocs/docs-1/en/docs/citsmart-esp/8.0/2-citsmart-esp/processes/portfolio-and-catalog/configuration/register-cause-incidentes.md

 #Register cause of incidents
 This feature provides a variety of actions, such as including, changing, and deleting the causes of occurrence of incidents.

-Procedure
+**Procedure**
 -------------

-1. Access the functionality Cause Incidents through the main menu Processes \> Portfolio and Catalog Management \> Cause Incidents;
+1-  Access the functionality Cause Incidents through the main menu Processes \>
+    Portfolio and Catalog Management \> Cause Incidents;

-2. Click on "New";
+2-  Click on "New";

-3. Complete all mandatory fields;
+3-  Complete all mandatory fields;

-Click on "Save".
+4-  Click on "Save".

 <i class='fa fa-youtube-play  fa-2x' style='color:#97ce17;vertical-align: middle;'> </i> [Video Library](https://www.youtube.com/playlist?list=PLB5qK2uzf2RPsG8HdkE7qEHB39yEI_T8y)'